dafny-lang/blog/_posts/2025-06-24-evm-bytecode.markdown

 ```
 This function performs the following checks:
 - the opcode is valid for the given fork (line 10).
 EVM opcodes may be added or removed and the fork (A fork is a point in time where changes can be applied to the Ethereum infrastructure, including the EVM.) identifies the version that should be used to interpret the opcodes.
 - there is enough _gas_ to execute the next instruction (line 13).
-The `DeductGas` function returns an `ERROR` state is there is not enough gas to execute the opcode.
+The `DeductGas` function returns an `ERROR` state if there is not enough gas to execute the opcode.
 If there is enough gas the cost of executing the opcode is deducted from the current gas budget and the corresponding new state is returned.

 The Dafny-EVM separates the functional semantics of each opcode from the gas accounting, allowing for a clean, modular structure.
 This separation improves clarity, simplifies reasoning about correctness, and makes it easier to test or verify either aspect independently.